Bakayoco/STR_profiling/README.md

-# STR_profiling
-STR profiling in WGS from 1000 Genome Project populations
+#STR profiling in WGS from 1000 Genome Project populations